The Benefits of Early Retirement Planning for Your Future

 A living will steers what your loved ones and doctor should do if you become terminally ill and/or unable to make decisions for yourself.
 It expresses your preferences regarding life support, resuscitation, pain medication and other medical issues.
 A living will is an effective way of communicating your wishes, and it relieves your loved one and family members from making difficult decisions on your behalf.
 A living will is also known as an advance directive or a health care directive.
 Ensure that your family members and physician have a copy, or know where to find it.

-Once the planning is complete, and you’re ready to make the move to a senior living community, visit Broadview at Purchase College.
-Our unique location on the campus of Purchase College SUNY allows residents to “go back to school,” immersing themselves in an intergenerational environment filled with learning, sharing, and stimulating friendships.
-You’ll live retirement life to the fullest, with gorgeous residences, fascinating and accomplished neighbors, and classic Westchester County hospitality.
+Once the planning is complete, and you’re ready to make the move to a independent living community, visit Broadview at Purchase College.
+Our unique location on the campus of Purchase College SUNY allows residents to “go back to school,” immersing themselves in an intergenerational environment filled with lifelong learning, sharing, and stimulating friendships.
+You’ll live retirement life to the fullest, with gorgeous residences, from 1-2 bedroom spacious apartments or villas.
+You’ll meet fascinating and accomplished neighbors, and classic Westchester County hospitality.
 Contact us today and learn more about the Broadview lifestyle.